 If you’re thinking about pleading guilty to this offence, you may be wondering what kinds of penalties you could receive.

 If you plead or are found guilty of using offensive language, you could face a fine of up to $660 or up to 100 hours community service.

 If you plead or are found guilty of offensive conduct, you will be looking at a maximum penalty of $660 fine and/or 3 months imprisonment.

 However, these are maximum penalties only.
 The magistrate will decide the appropriate penalty after considering all the facts and circumstances of your case.

 The various penalties that the court can impose include:

 - Conditional Release Order

 This means that while you will be found guilty of the offence, it won’t appear on your criminal record, leaving you free to pursue your work and travel plans.

-Our highly skilled lawyers frequently obtain section 10s for our clients in these types of matters, so you can count on us to secure the best possible penalty in your ‘offensive language and conduct’ case.
+Our highly skilled lawyers frequently obtain non conviction orders for our clients in these types of matters, so you can count on us to secure the best possible penalty in your ‘offensive language and conduct’ case.

 If you’ve been charged with offensive language or conduct, you may want to find out more about what the charge involves and how it may affect you.